zkldi/Tachi/docs/docs/game-support/games/ongeki-Single.md

 ### Score Rating Algorithms

+The default rating algorithm is `rating`.

 | Name | Description |
 | :: | :: |
 | `rating` | A rating value of this score, capping at +2.0 at SSS+.
 This is identical to the system used in bright MEMORY and earlier versions. |
 | `scoreRating` | A rating value of this score, capping at +2.7 at 1,010,000.
 This is identical to the system used in Re:Fresh. |
 | `starRating` | A rating value of this score, based on stars derived from Platinum Score.
 This is identical to the system used in Re:Fresh. |
 ### Session Rating Algorithms

+The default rating algorithm is `naiveRating`.

 | Name | Description |
 | :: | :: |